usc-isi-i2/kgtk/docs/transform/ifexists.md

 | s2 | steve | zipcode | 45601 |  | 3 |
 | s3 | steve | zipcode | 45601 | work |  |

+!!! note
+    Since the input file is a KGTK edge file and the filter file is a KGTK node file, the default key field comparison is:

+    > input.node1 == filter.id

 ### Filter a Node File on a Node File

 ```bash